top of page

 Photograph and report by Philip Welch

-The compere Paddy O’Hagan thanked Fresh & Good for making the two tasty soups, Burns the Bread for the rolls, Morrisons for the white wine, the Bishop’s Eye for the red wine and soft drinks, and Karen Young for making the beautiful flower arrangements on the tables.
+The compere Simon Lawder thanked Fresh & Good for making the two tasty soups, Burns the Bread for the rolls, Morrisons and the Bishop’s Eye for the wine, Morrisons for soft drinks, and Karen Young for making the beautiful flower arrangements on the tables.

 SOUP! support